BradleyA/user-files/README.md

 #### To watch future updates in this repository select in the upper-right corner, the "Watch" list, and select Watching.

+To include test cases with this repository also enter the following commands to link the pre-commit and post-commit commands.
+[To learn more about how to setup test cases.](hooks/README.md)

+    cd hooks
+    ln -s ../../hooks/post-commit ../.git/hooks/post-commit
+    ln -s ../../hooks/pre-commit ../.git/hooks/pre-commit

 #### Author
 [<img id="twitter" src="images/twitter.png" width="50" a="twitter.com/bradleyaustintx/">
 ](https://twitter.com/bradleyaustintx/)   [<img id="github" src="images/github.png" width="50" a="https://github.com/BradleyA/">